Vanishing Villages in America

 Chevak, population 1100, is facing intensifying climate threats, including rapid land loss from permafrost thaw, accelerating erosion, and increasingly severe flooding.
 These environmental changes are destabilizing critical infrastructure, such as homes and wastewater systems, while profoundly disrupting the traditional subsistence lifestyles that provide food security and cultural continuity for the community

-Along the coasts of the Bering Sea, entire communities are living with the knowledge that the next storm could take more land, destroy more safety, and push families closer to the edge.
+Along the coasts of the Bering Sea, entire communities are living with the knowledge that the next storm will take more land, destroy more safety, and push families closer to the edge.
 Coastal erosion is not theoretical here.
 The danger is real, it is growing, and for too many people there is simply nowhere safe to run.
+That is why Paimiut matters.

 Paimiut is not just a village site.
 It is a lifeline.
 A place of higher ground.
 A place of shelter.
 A place where the water cannot simply claim the land, and where families from across the region can find safety without losing their connection to home.